kibuchi-muchai/Gituser-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+## Description

+Gituser-search allows an individual to lookup users and repositories by typing in a username and a repository name.

+## Author

+Kibuchi Muchai

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.